 A bonus is a different way of compensating teachers.
 Hence, in the medium-term, it may be possible to implement teacher incentive programs at a lower cost by doing so in the context of regular salary increases.
-Specifically, these could be replaced with a cost-neutral alternative that has a lower base increase but greater performance-linked pay.
-In such a scenario, the main long-term cost of a teacher incentive program is the administrative cost of implementing the program (including costs of independent measurement and recording of student learning) and not the cost of the bonus itself.
-Using the administrative costs in this study, the cost of increasing test scores by $0.1\sigma$ per student would be USD 2.18 in Incentive schools and USD 2.9 in Combination schools (including the input cost but not the incentive cost).
+Specifically, across-the-board pay increases could be replaced with a cost-neutral alternative that has a lower base increase but greater performance-linked pay.
+In such a scenario, the main long-term cost of a teacher